Jericho/ZoomNet/README.md

         /*
             Server-to-Server OAuth does not use a refresh token.
 That's why I used '_' as the first parameter in this delegate declaration.
-Furthermore, ZoomNet will take care of getting a new access token and to refresh it whenever it expires therefore there is no need for you to preserve the token like you must do for the 'standard' OAuth authentication.
+Furthermore, ZoomNet will take care of getting a new access token and to refresh it whenever it expires therefore there is no need for you to preserve the token.

             In fact, this delegate is completely optional when using Server-to-Server OAuth.
 Feel free to pass a null value in lieu of a delegate.